-Using Music to Grab Attention and Set the Right Tone of Your Business Podcast for SEO
+Using Music To Grab Attention and Set the Right Tone For Your Business Podcast for SEO

 The right piece of music can help set the tone for your podcast episode and engage your listeners from the very beginning.
 If you’re not sure what kind of music to use, think about the mood you want to create and the overall feel of your podcast.

 Do you want it to be serious and informative or lighthearted and fun?
-Answering these questions will help you choose the right music to compliment your business podcast.
+Answering these questions will help you choose the right music to complement your business podcast.